Vizuri/openshift-cicd-pipeline/exercises/Exercise-2/index.md

 We will be using podman to build our containers and pushing them to our container registry.

-An image has already been build for this container.
+An image has already been built for this container.
 It can be found at:

 <https://docker.io/vizuri/podman:v1.0>